Rick Steiner: Extreme Championship Wrestling (1995)

 After leaving the WWF, Steiner debuted in Extreme Championship Wrestling in April 1995 at Three Way Dance, substituting for Sabu in the main event.

 The Steiner Brothers reunited in ECW on July 28, 1995, defeating Dudley Dudley and Vampire Warrior.
 A few days later on August 4, they defeated Dudley Dudley and 2 Cold Scorpio.
 The following day, the Steiner Brothers made their debut in the ECW Arena at Wrestlepalooza, where they teamed with Eddie Guerrero in a loss to Scorpio, Dean Malenko, and Cactus Jack.
 On August 25, they defeated Scorpio and Malenko and then Scorpio and Chris Benoit the following evening.
 On August 28, they defeated Dudley Dudley and Dances with Dudley.

 At Gangstas' Paradise on September 16, 1995, they teamed with Taz in a loss to The Eliminators (John Kronus and Perry Saturn) and Jason.
 On September 23, they defeated Raven and Stevie Richards.
 Rick made his final ECW appearance on October 28, teaming with Taz in a loss to The Eliminators in a tag team match.

 New Japan Pro-Wrestling (1991–1997, 2000)

 Steiner made his return to New Japan Pro-Wrestling in 1991 with Scott.
 They won the IWGP Tag Team Championship two times.
 In 1995, the Steiners wrestled for NJPW full-time until going to WCW in March 1996.
 Rick returned later that year while under contract with WCW with Keiji Muto as a tag team.
 On May 3, 1997, he teamed with Scott and Muto as they lost to Masahiro Chono and The Outsiders, Kevin Nash and Scott Hall.

-On January 4, 2000, Steiner defeated Randy Savage at the Tokyo Dome.
-This would be Savage's last match for a few years.
+On January 4, 2000, Steiner defeated Randy Savage making it Savage's last singles match.